unveres/dexterm/README.md

 - printer support
 - support of more terminals than just VT-100
 - terminal detection, portability between OSes and different terminals

+## where the fuck is the bug?!
+it looks like there's problem with escseq loop, but it is not even executed